PG&E DR Programs

-Receive a monthly incentive to reduce your energy use to a pre-determined amount once an electric-resource generation facility reaches or exceeds heat rates of 15,000 Btu (British thermal units) per kWh.
-Load reduction commitment is on a month-by-month basis, with nominations made 5 days prior to the beginning of each month.
+Receive a monthly capacity payment for being available to participate in CBP and also an energy payment for participation in CBP events.
+Load reduction commitment is on a month-by-month basis.
 To sign up, customers must enroll with (or as) a third-party aggregator to join the Capacity Bidding Program.
 An aggregator is an entity appointed by a customer, to act on behalf of the customer with respect to all aspects of CBP, including receipt of notification of an event, receipt of incentive payments and payment of penalties.

 For more information on the Capacity Bidding Program as well as a list of eligible aggregators please visit PG&E’s CBP website.

 In December 2014, the Commission issued D. 14-12-024 requiring Pacific Gas and Electric Company (PG&E), Southern California Edison Company, and San Diego Gas & Electric Company to design and implement Demand Response Auction Mechanism (DRAM) pilot programs.
 DRAM continues to be renewed and is currently active.